How should I choose a Chinese Medicine practitioner?

 Therefore, if your practitioner prescribes herbs, there are a few things to consider.
-Upon questioning, no one will actually admit to not being adequately trained, but there are a few key giveaway signs.
+Upon questioning, no one will actually admit to not being adequately trained, but here are the points to consider.

 - If the practitioner does not write individual prescriptions for each patient and just gives prepackaged/ premade products this indicates that their skill and commitment to herbal medicine is not that high.
 Granted, sometimes such a simplified approach is best, but this method should be the exception rather than the rule.

-- If your practitioner is giving you bulk herbs or granular herbs that are mixed together, it is important to know that the pharmacy is active and you are not receiving aged medicinals.
+- If your practitioner is giving you herbs that are mixed together, it is important to know that the pharmacy is active and you are not receiving aged medicinals.
 Although these older herbs will most likely not harm you, their active ingredients will be significantly diminished.
 You should feel free to ask your practitioner questions revealing how long the herbs have been around.
-Usually grassy / leafy herbs are only good for about six months.
-Ask your practitioner to smell and touch the herbs that you will consume in your body.
-We love to show patients all of the different medicinals that comprise their formula, and are happy to answer any questions about our pharmacy.